AleksanderDishnica/react_weather/README.md

-Check weather for specific cities using react components
+Check weather for specific cities using react components and axios